What is a healthcare benefit allowance?

 - Prescription drugs

 Employees can choose the insurance plans, healthcare products, and medical services they want.
-They can easily compare policies and buy their own coverage through the federal Health Insurance Marketplace, with the help of a broker, or with the help of HRA administration software like PeopleKeep.
+They can easily compare policies and buy their own coverage through the federal health insurance marketplace.

 HRA vs. health stipend allowance